jluby127/AstroQ/README.md

 # Installation instructions

 We highly recommend (though optional) setting everything up in a new Conda environment first.
-To do so, first clone the respository:
+To do so, first clone the repository:
 ```
 git clone https://github.com/jluby127/optimalAllocation.git
 ```